Then you taste freedom … and true love, which does not have to give and does not have to receive, but which is. This love is the purest form of being.

-There is no more apt quote than that of Sri Ramakrishna to illustrate and unify the two aspects of our practice.
+There is no more apt quote than that of the great Indian saint Sri Ramakrishna to illustrate and unify the two aspects of our practice.

 He said: “No one can say with ultimate certainty that God is only “like this” and not different.
 He is formless and on the other hand he has forms.
 For the Bhakta he takes forms – for the Jnana he is without form.